 Wrapping Up Days 7 and 8

-Although Day 7 didn’t yield as many photos as I’d hoped, both days were still fantastic.
+Although Day 7 didn’t yield as many photos as I’d hoped, both days were still fantastic parts of my Wichita Mountains wildlife trip.
 Spending time with wildlife, even without perfect shots, always feels worthwhile.
-I’ll be sharing the excitement of Day 9 soon, so stay tuned!
+I’ll be sharing what I saw on Day 9 next, including egg-laying dragonflies and elk feeding at the Wichita Mountains.